VDA231-301/.github/profile/README.md

 ## Language Requirement

 English is the preferred language for all content, but it is not mandatory.
-German descriptions can be added if necessary.
+German can be added.

 ---
 # Contents